 The Symptomatic Care Clinic (SCC) is a special treatment center for MSK patients.
 It’s for medical problems and services related to cancer or cancer treatments.
 Many tests and treatments can be done at the SCC, including imaging scans and intravenous (IV) medications (medications put into your vein).

 You must have an appointment to be seen at the SCC.

 Why would I need to go to the SCC?

-You should go to the SCC if you have a medical problem that can’t wait until your healthcare provider can see you.
+You should go to the SCC if you have a medical problem that cannot wait until your healthcare provider can see you.
 This includes:

 - A fever higher than 100.4 °F (38 °C) or as directed by your healthcare provider.

 - Nausea (feeling like you’re going to throw up).

 - Flu-like symptoms, such as a cough, fever, muscle aches, or chills.